19hours/sg-statutes/Acts/Computer Misuse Act.md

 ## LEGISLATIVE HISTORY

-Computer Misuse and Cybersecurity Act
+Computer Misuse Act

 (CHAPTER 50A)

-(formerly known as the Computer Misuse Act)
+formerly known as the Computer Misuse and Cybersecurity Act

 This Legislative History is provided for the convenience of users of the Computer Misuse Act.
 It is not part of the Act.